What is RotaTeq?

 RotaTeq side effects

-Get emergency medical help if your child has any of these signs of an allergic reaction to RotaTeq: hives; difficulty breathing; swelling of the face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to RotaTeq: hives; difficult breathing; swelling of the face, lips, tongue, or throat.

-Becoming infected with rotavirus is much more dangerous to your child's health than receiving this vaccine.
+Becoming infected with rotavirus is much more dangerous to your child's health than receiving RotaTeq.
 However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely low.

 pain or burning with urination; or